HeliosInteractive/ofxHeliosLibs/readme.md

 * /ofxSync/ downloads content from a given set of URLs to a local directory.
 See [ofxSync.md](src/ofxSync/ofxSync.md) for more info.

-* /ofxAtomicLog/n threaded safe logger developer as a part of ofxSync
+* /ofxAtomicLog/thread safe logger developer as a part of ofxSync

 * /loading/ legacy code for managing data being loaded over ofLoadUrlAsync()